01 Apr What is Terrazzo?

 Evolution of aggregates

-At the beginning of the terrazzo trade, marble and granite were the traditional choices of aggregate with its beauty and abundance from quarries around the world and on many occasions being a locally sourced material for projects.
-Mother of Pearl, coral, shell, and pebbles was also used regionally but are now commonly used worldwide.
+At the beginning of trade, marble and granite were the traditional choices of aggregate with their beauty and abundance from quarries around the world and on many occasions being a locally sourced material for projects.
+Mother of Pearl, coral, shell, and pebbles were also used regionally but are now commonly used worldwide.
 With the introduction of epoxy and its expanded binding capabilities, it has made way for new materials to be used as aggregates.
 These aggregates include post-consumer recycling of glass, mirror, plastic, porcelain, and concrete.

 Regardless of the material, aggregate is processed in the same manner whether it’s being sourced from a quarry, the ocean, or a recycling center.
 The aggregates are crushed and ground through a screening process to regulate sizing.
 Sizes range from #00 at 1/16 “ through #8 at 1 1/8” in size.
 Afterward, aggregates are bagged in specifically weighted bags.